Buying a new home is a milestone!

 Often the standard warranty is more than enough.

-Point #4 — Homeowners waste money on high energy consumption
+Point #4 — New homeowners waste money on high energy consumption

 Old, cheap light bulbs consume a lot of electricity.